mmefenza/captcha_breaker_selenium/README.md

 # captcha_breaker_selenium

-Python script to perform automatically fill a captcha field in a selenium driver.
+Python script to automatically fill a captcha field in a selenium driver.

 This script uses OpenCV to pre-process and filter the captcha; It also uses tesseract as OCR engine to transform captcha in text.